Human Movement Forecasting with Loose Clothing: Introduction

-However, a challenge in recording human movement using \gls{etextiles} is the potential inclusion of motion artifacts caused by the movement of the clothing with respect to the body.
+However, a challenge in recording human movement using \gls{etextile} is the potential inclusion of motion artefacts caused by the movement of clothing with respect to the body.
 Many different approaches have been used to address this issue.
-For example, \il{\item sensors have been tightly affixed to the body using tape \cite{qiu2022sensor,banos2014dealing}, \item attached to tight-fitting clothing \cite{li2009novel} or \item statistical machine learning/signal processing methods have been employed to reduce artifacts \cite{michael2014eliminating,michael2015learning,lorenz2022towards}}.
-In contrast, an increasing body of work \cite{michael2017,jayasinghe2019comparing,jayasinghe2022comparing,jayasinghe2023classification,shen2022probabilistic} suggests fabric motion could \emph{help} human motion analysis.
-Taking inspiration from these works, this paper focuses on \emph{trajectory forecasting using loose clothing}.
+For example, \il{\item sensors have been tightly attached to the body using tape \cite{qiu2022sensor,banos2014dealing}, \item attached to tight-fitting clothing \cite{li2009novel} or \item statistical machine learning/signal processing methods have been employed to reduce artefacts \cite{michael2014eliminating,michael2015learning,lorenz2022towards}}.
+However, an increasing body of work \cite{michael2017,jayasinghe2019comparing,jayasinghe2022comparing,jayasinghe2023classification,shen2022probabilistic} suggests fabric motion could in fact be \emph{useful} for human motion recognition.
+Inspired by this, this paper focuses on \emph{forecasting human motion patterns from loose clothing}.

-Trajectory forecasting is defined as the task of predicting the future movement of objects (\eg the human body) \cite{kothari2021human}. \fref{simulation} shows the diagram of trajectory forecasting using the clothing-attached sensor while the human is walking.
-Clothing-attached sensor records clothing motion (solid line) and the future trajectory of the human movement (dashed line and shaded area) is forecasted.
+\fref{simulation} illustrates the concert of the approach taken in this paper.
+Future movement (dashed line and shaded area) is forecasted based on the motion prediction made using the movement of the clothing during the past period collected from the clothing-attached sensor (solid line) \footnote{In this paper, the term ``motion prediction'' is used to refer to the classification of past movements (\eg distinguishing between walking and running), while ``motion forecasting'' refers to predicting the future time course of a movement \eg the positions of a point of the body over time).}.

-To this end, this paper solves the trajectory forecasting problem using time-series analysis techniques. \Gls{hmm} is used since it is widely used for modelling various types of time series data \cite{blunsom2004hidden,visser2011seven}.
-The classification rule is utilised to evaluate the performance of motion recognition based on a short historical trajectory.
-The results suggest that clothing-attached sensors can not only forecast a future trajectory but also lead to \emph{higher} prediction accuracy compared to rigidly-attached sensors.
-Furthermore, this paper computes the statistical distance (\ie cross-fitness distance) between two \gls{lr-hmm}s to estimate discrimination information and is used to understand this physical phenomenon.
-To the best of the authors' knowledge, this is the first paper using fabric movement to forecast the future trajectory.
+This paper solves human motion prediction and trajectory forecasting problems using \gls{lr-hmms}.
+The proposed approach works by eliciting the movement class from the \gls{lr-hmms}, then using those same \gls{lr-hmms} to forecast the movement.
+The experimental results suggest models trained on data from clothing-attached sensors can lead to \emph{higher} prediction accuracy and require \emph{less} time to achieve high accuracy compared to those trained on data from rigidly-attached sensors.
+Once the correct motion is predicted, the future trajectory can be forecasted using the past trajectory recorded by a rigid-attached sensor.
+Furthermore, the statistical distance (\ie cross-fitness distance) between \gls{lr-hmms} is used to estimate discrimination information and understand this counterintuitive phenomenon.